suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### suit-condition-dependency-integrity {#suit-condition-dependency-integrity}

-Verify the integrity of a Dependency Manifest.
+Verify the integrity of a Dependency.
 When a Manifest Processor executes suit-condition-dependency-integrity, it performs the following operations:

 1. Verify the signature of the Dependency's suit-authentication-wrapper.
 2. Compare the Dependency's suit-authentication-wrapper digest to the dependent's suit-parameter-image-digest
-3. Verify the Dependency Manifest against the Depedency's suit-authentication-wrapper digest
+3. Verify the Dependency against the Depedency's suit-authentication-wrapper digest

 If any of these steps fails, the Manifest Processor MUST immediately Abort.